dhekmass12/os212/links.md

 ### Week 5<br>

 1. [**What is Virtual Memory?**](https://techmonitor.ai/what-is/what-is-virtual-memory-4929986)<br>
-irtual memory is a feature of an operating system that enables a computer to be able to compensate shortages of physical memory by transferring pages of data from random access memory to disk storage.
+Virtual memory is a feature of an operating system that enables a computer to be able to compensate shortages of physical memory by transferring pages of data from random access memory to disk storage.

 2. [**fork()**](https://www.section.io/engineering-education/fork-in-c-programming-language/)<br>
 The usages of fork() you must know.